Introduction

 is not.

-The following constants are available, they can be written out in place of any expression.
+The following functions are available, they can be written out in place of any expression.

 Name | Explanation |